 If your tremor is mild, you may not need any treatment.

 There are two main medicines used initially for essential tremor - propranolol and primidone.
-These medicines have been shown to ease the tremor in up to 4 in 5 affected people.
+These medicines have been shown to ease the tremor in about half of affected people.

 Propranolol is a medicine that is usually used in heart disease.
 It is in a class of medicines called beta-blockers.
 It has also been shown to be effective in essential tremor.
 This medicine should be used with care if you have a heart conduction problem or a lung disease such as asthma.
 The most common side-effects with propranolol are dizziness, tiredness and feeling sick (nausea).